hucker/splint/README.md

 # Splint: A Linting Framework

-Splint empowers you to create a linting tool for any task by utilizing a declarative style similar to `pytest`.
+`Splint` empowers you to create `linting tools` for any task by utilizing a declarative style similar to `pytest`.
+It isn't for code, it is for infrastructure, files, folders, databases etc.  If you are tracking the state of many files, folders, logs, databases, websites or the contents of spreadsheets, PDF files `splint` cand simplify the task.
 With just a few lines of code, you can define rules that integrate into your workflow by providing JSON output natively.
-Connecting to FastAPI or Streamlit is straight forward.

 ## Overview

-Splint transcends traditional code analysis, offering a solution for a wide range of tasks.
-Inspired by the effectiveness of `pylint` in identifying and resolving code issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
+`Splint` is a framework that offers a solution to wide range of infrastructure monitoring.
+It works similar to how `pylint` is used to find issues, I envisioned a tool capable of extending this functionality across diverse workflows with minimal setup.
 Splint allows for easy `linting` of any aspect of a project or system, providing access to detailed test results for integration with JSON friendly tools like Streamlit and FastAPI.